dberg258/Deep-Learning-For-Breast-Cancer-Detection/README.md

 ## Future Work

-- Build a custom model that does not use transfer learning and contains fewer papramters.
+- Build a custom model that does not use transfer learning and contains fewer parameters.
 - Utilize the cloud to train with more data.
 - Attempt coloring data augmentations.

 ## Files

 - main.ipynb
     - Contains all of the code for data exploration, data creation, dataset creation, model building, model training, and model evaluation.
-It is full of comments, explanantions, and graphs/charts.
+It is full of comments, explanations, and graphs/charts.
 - /Demo/demo_script.ipynb
-    - Contains a script for evaluating an entire slide using my best model.
+    - Contains a script for evaluating an entire slide using the best model.
 Instructions are at the top of the file.